 Elements of analysis Interpretation of award criteria for youth The relevance of the proposal to: the objectives of the Action the needs and objectives of the participating organisations and of the individual participants The proposal corresponds to the objectives and the format of the Action as described in Part B and Annex I of the Programme Guide.
 In particular, Youth Exchanges correspond to the objectives of learners' mobility, while mobility of youth workers correspond to the objectives of the mobility of staff.
-All proposals will be assessed against the following elements: The extent to which the proposal is suitable of: - reaching out to young people with fewer opportunities including refugees, asylum seekers and migrants; - promoting diversity, intercultural and inter-religious dialogue, common values of freedom, tolerance and respect of human rights as well as on projects enhancing media literacy, critical thinking and sense of initiative of young people; - equipping youth workers with competences and methods needed for transferring the common fundamental values of our society particularly to the hard to reach young people and preventing violent radicalisation of young people.
-The extent to which the proposal is suitable of: - producing high-quality learning outcomes for participants If Youth Exchanges are planned in the project, the proposal involves as participants young people with fewer opportunities, as described in Part A "Equity and Inclusion" of the Programme Guide, including refugees, asylum seekers and migrants.
+All proposals will be assessed against the following elements: The extent to which the proposal is suitable of: - reaching out to young people with fewer opportunities including refugees, asylum seekers and migrants; - promoting diversity, intercultural and inter-religious dialogue, common values of freedom, tolerance and respect of human rights as well as on projects enhancing media literacy, critical thinking and sense of initiative of young people; - equipping youth workers with competences and methods for their professional development, including for digital youth work, needed for transferring the common fundamental values of our society particularly to the hard to reach young people and preventing violent radicalisation of young people.
+The extent to which the proposal is suitable of: - producing high-quality learning If Youth Exchanges are planned in the project, the proposal involves as participants young people with fewer opportunities, as described in Part A "Equity and Inclusion" of the Programme Guide, including refugees, asylum seekers and migrants.
 The proposal promotes diversity, intercultural and inter-religious dialogue, common values of freedom, tolerance and respect of human rights as well as aims on enhancing media literacy, critical thinking and sense of initiative of young people.
-If Youth Workers Mobility activities are planned in the project, the proposal equips youth workers with competences and methods needed for transferring the common fundamental values of our society particularly to the hard to reach young people and preventing violent radicalisation of young people The learning outcomes for the participants are clearly explained and in line with the identified needs of young people or youth workers concerned.
+If Youth Workers Mobility activities are planned in the project, the proposal equips youth workers with competences and methods for their professional development, including for digital youth work, needed for transferring the common fundamental values of our society particularly to the hard to reach young people and preventing violent radicalisation of young people.
+The expected learning outcomes for the participants are clearly explained and in line with the identified needs of young people or youth workers concerned.
 The learning outcomes are in line with the expected impact of the action on individuals, as described in Part B of the Programme Guide, "Key Action 1: Learning mobility of individuals", section "Which actions are supported?"